silkkycloud/docker-pleroma/README.md

 - `ADMIN_EMAIL`
 - `POSTGRES_PASSWORD`

+In case if you want to use your own repository with Pleroma backend then you must also fill these variatables as well!
+By default it will use official git repo, at stable branch.

+- `PLEROMA_GIT_REPO` - link to the git repo
+- `PLEROMA_VERSION` - will use specific branch of repo

 | Arg | Env | Default value of env |
 | -------- | ------------------- | ------------- |
 | `--domain` | `DOMAIN` | _none_ |